dfinity/motoko/design/guide.md

 HIGHEST | left | `**`

 # Types

-Type expressions are used to specify the types of arguments, bound on type parameters,definitions of type constructors, and in type annotations.
+Type expressions are used to specify the types of arguments, constraints (a.k.a bounds) on type parameters, definitions of type constructors, and the types of subexpressions in type annotations.

 ```
 <typ> ::=                                     type expressions